Spectral measures and dominant vertices in graphs of bounded degree: On a perturbation of the free Jacobi matrix

 \section{On a perturbation of the free Jacobi matrix}

 The object of this section is to determine the spectrum and the eigenvalues of the operator $J_a$ defined below, and to show that all basis vectors $\delta_n$ are cyclic for~$J_a$.
 This will be used for the proof of Theorem~\ref{exStars}.
-The results are known, see for example \cite{LeNy--15}.
-Proposition~\ref{PropCyclicJa} is an observation that we haven't found in the literature.
+The results are known, see in particular \cite{LeNy--15} and \cite{Yafa--17}.